 5 - the number of days after the sinking when Rehorek took his photograph of the iceberg.

 85% - the amount of all icebergs in the North Atlantic that originate from the west coast of Greenland.

 40,000 - the approximate number of icebergs born each year along the coast of Greenland

 According to experts the Ilulissat ice shelf on the west coast of Greenland is now believed to be the most likely place from which the Titanic iceberg originated.
 At it's mouth, the seaward ice wall of Ilulissat is around 6 kilometres wide and rises 80 metres above sea level.

 1909 - the year in which the Titanic iceberg is believed to have been 'born'.

 1 - 2 - the likely number of icebergs that the Ilulissat ice-shelf would have produced in 1909.

 1 - 4% - the proportion of those icebergs that survive to reach shipping waters.
 They initially float north along Greenland's west coast before beginning their southward journey past the coastlines of Baffin Island, Labrador and Newfoundland, before passing through the gulf stream into the Atlantic past.
 Most do not make it this far, either getting caught en route or finally melting in the warm waters of the gulf stream.

-1 - the likely original length of the Titanic iceberg, in miles.
-The year it would have taken to move along the 40 mile long fjord would have left the iceberg at around a half of it's original size.
+1 mile - the likely original length of the Titanic iceberg.
+The year it would have taken to move along the 40 mile long fjord would have left the iceberg at around a half of its original size.